 Students who wish to receive first priority consideration for La Follette fellowships, the Advanced opportunity fellowships, and admission should apply by January 1st.
 New students are accepted for the fall semester only.
 Applications will be taken after the deadline if space is available.

-3 letters of recommendation are required and submitted through the online application.
-The letters should address the applicant's ability to handle the graduate public affairs program, their leadership potential, their analytical writing ability and public affairs employment capacity.
-Academic references are preferred but employment references are accepted.
+Three letters of recommendation are required and must be submitted through the online application.
+The letters should address the applicant's ability to perform at a graduate level, leadership potential, analytical writing ability and potential for success in a public affairs employment capacity.
+Academic references are preferred, however, employment superviosr references are accepted.

 Please upload your resume to the electronic application or email your résumé to firstname.lastname@example.org.

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or the Michigan English Language Assessment Battery (MELAB).
 Applicants may take the TOEFL, MELAB or IELTS in their home country, in the United States or in Canada.
 More TOEFL information can be found at www.ets.org.